Truecaller Finally Works On Iphone

 How to enable Truecaller on iOS 18.2

-Make sure you are on Truecaller for iPhone version 14.0 or later.
+Make sure user is on Truecaller for iPhone version 14.0 or later.

 Open iPhone Settings > Apps > Phone > Call Blocking & Identification.